-Riverina Water is responsible for the water supply functions within Lockhart, Urana, Wagga Wagga and part Greater Hume local government areas.
+Riverina Water is responsible for the water supply functions within Lockhart, Wagga Wagga, part Greater Hume and part Federation local government areas.

 Council is a Category 1 business as defined by the National Competition Policy.

 In accepting this responsibility Riverina Water County Council provides reticulated water to all urban and village areas within the County district.
 Water is also available to land within the rural area, where supply lines exist or can be laid at practical and economical recoverable cost.